 It’s easier than you think, especially if the cats accept leashes, as ours did.

-The Sights, The Sounds of Paris
+The Sights, The Sounds for American Cats in Paris

 What George and Billy saw:

 The Louvre.
 This great historical museum of art and culture was the place we’d talked about most.
 The cats didn’t get it.
 Seeing and walking by scenes both motionless and odorless makes little sense to a cat.
 They napped in their carrier bags.

 The Tuileries, through the Arc de Triomphe du Carrousel.
 The dirt trail along open fields of fresh cut grass and flower beds might cat heaven.
 George and Billy sniffed and pawed at everything.
 Billy chomped a bud or two, but not openly enough to get us kicked out.

 A pool at the edge of the gardens yields to Place de la Concorde spun both cats into a tizzy with birds.
 Was this lunch?
 The birds benefited greatly form the leashes.
 They flew freely while colorful boats bobbed in the water.
 The cats were exhausted anf fellinto deep sleeps when we paused for lunch along…